The story of how I started supporting Liverpool Football Club in the UK whilst remaining a fervent AS Roma fan in Italy is not very honourable.

 I love that the beer Carlsberg sponsored the Reds shirts for three decades, I love the city, I love the people and I also love their questionable accent, and especially, I love the official Liverpool FC anthem by the 1960s Liverpool band Gerry and the Pacemakers.

 You’ll Never Walk Alone is the most beautiful chant you will ever hear people singing at a football stadium, it goes under your skin right up to your heart, and here it stays, forever.

 Originally composed in 1945 by the American musical duo Rodgers and Hammerstein for the musical Carousel, You’ll Never Walk Alone was repurposed in the UK in 1963 by Gerry and the Pacemakers as their third single.

-Gerry and the Pacemakers were the first band in the UK music history to reach number one in the singles chart with their first three singles.
+Gerry and the Pacemakers were the first band in UK’s music history to reach number one in the singles chart with their first three singles.

-You’ll Never Walk Alone became the Liverpool FC official anthem immediately upon release, being sung by masses of Liverpudlian supporters before each home match at the Anfield Stadium.
+You’ll Never Walk Alone became the Liverpool FC official anthem immediately upon release, being shouted by masses of Liverpudlians at the Anfield Stadium before each and every home match.

-You’ll Never Walk Alone is what you can read today on the Shankly Gates entrance of the Anfield Stadium, and, after Gerry Marsden’s passing, plans have been revealed to erect a statue to him on Liverpool’s waterfronts.
+You’ll Never Walk Alone is what you can read today on the Shankly Gates entrance of the Anfield Stadium, and, after Gerry Marsden’s death in 2021, plans have been revealed to erect a statue of him on Liverpool’s waterfronts.

 The song has also made the anthem of the Celtic FC from Glasgow, Scotland, CD Lugo in Spain, Borussia Dortmund, FSV Mainz 05 and TSV 1860 Munich in Germany, FC Twente, Feyenoord and SC Cambuur in The Netherlands, FC Admira Wacker in Austria, K.V.
 Mechelen and Club Brugge KV in Belgium, FC Tokyo in Japan and PAOK in Greece.